Facebook tool protects other accounts when hackers strike email

 The tool is part of Facebook's larger push to develop technology that will make passwords unnecessary, Hill wrote.
 The social media giant is in good company, as more services add extra security layers to the login process, making it harder for an intruder with just your password to get into your accounts.
 But for now, these layers are just that -- extra.
 Almost all still ask for your password first.

+To use this tool, you'll have to wait for your favorite web services to implement it.
 To spread the tool around, Facebook released an open-source protocol that any online service can use to let you prove you are who you say you are with your Facebook account.
 The company also partnered with GitHub, an online repository that programmers use to collaborate on coding projects, to make the tool available to GitHub users starting Tuesday.
+Users can go into their account settings to look for the tool then.

 Hill said at the Enigma conference that the protocol would improve on an existing solution today, OAuth.
 That's a protocol already used by Facebook and other major online services today, and it lets users share access to accounts without sharing their password or other login credentials.
 Critics have said OAuth requires an extremely knowledgeable programmer to run securely.